koltukutsu/Game-of-life-python/README.md

 ## ToDo
 - [x] Add randomness for the live and the dead states
 - [x] Add time variables for iterations/steps
-- [ ] Instead of just printing, use tui
+- [ ] Instead of just printing, use a tui
     - [ ] Create a menu to have differnet configurations
 - [ ] Use different colors for the dead states and the live states